Optimizing $(L_0, L_1)$-Smooth Functions by Gradient Methods: Conclusion

 \section{Conclusion}

 This work investigates gradient methods for $(L_0, L_1)$-smooth optimization problems.
-We have provided new insights into this function class and presented examples along with the operations preserving the $(L_0, L_1)$-smoothness.
-Moreover, we have provided new properties of the function class that have rendered tighter bounds on the descent inequalities.
-Based on these tighter bounds, we derived new stepsizes for the gradient method and connected them with normalized and clipped stepsizes.
-For such stepsizes, we have shown the best-known $\mathcal{O}(\frac{ L_0 F_{0}}{\epsilon_g^2} + \frac{ L_1 F_0}{\epsilon_g})$ complexity for finding an $\epsilon_g$-stationary point in non-convex problems.
-For convex problems, we have significantly improved the existing results and obtained the $\mathcal{O}(\frac{L_0 R^2}{\epsilon} + L_1^2 R^2)$ complexity for the gradient method with our stepsizes.
-We have also analyzed the gradient method with Polyak stepsizes and a normalized gradient method that achieve a similar $\mathcal{O}(\frac{L_0 R^2}{\epsilon} + L_1^2 R^2)$ complexity bound, which is significantly better than previously known complexity bounds.
-Both of these methods are useful because they automatically adjust to the best possible pair of possible parameters $(L_0, L_1)$.
-Finally, we have proposed a new procedure by combining our results on the gradient method with the AGMsDR method, and showed fast $\mathcal{O}(\sqrt{\frac{L_0 R^2 }{\epsilon}} + L_1^2 R^2)$ complexity bound which does not have the dependency on the initial gradient norm and does not have an exponential dependency on $L_1$, in contrast to previous works.
-Whether it is possible to eliminate the line search for determining $y_k$ in AGMsDR method is an interesting open question for further research.
+We have provided new insights into this function class, presented examples, and identified operations preserving $(L_0, L_1)$-smoothness.
+Additionally, we have established refined properties of these functions, leading to tighter approximations of the objective and its gradient.
+Building on these improved properties, we have derived new stepsizes for the gradient method and connected them to normalized and clipped stepsizes.
+For these stepsizes, we have achieved the best-known complexity $\mathcal{O}(\frac{ L_0 F_{0}}{\epsilon^2} + \frac{ L_1 F_0}{\epsilon})$ for finding an $\epsilon$-stationary point in nonconvex problems.
+In the convex setting, our analysis significantly strengthens existing results, yielding the improved complexity $\mathcal{O}(\frac{L_0 R^2}{\epsilon} + L_1 R \ln \frac{F_0}{\epsilon})$ for the gradient method with our stepsizes.
+We have further analyzed the GM-PS and NGM methods, both of which achieve the complexity $\mathcal{O}(\frac{L_0 R^2}{\epsilon} + [L_1 R]^2)$, a significant improvement over previously known bounds.
+Notably, these methods automatically adapt to the best possible values of~$(L_0, L_1)$.
+Finally, we have obtained a fast complexity bound of $\nu \BigO\bigl( \sqrt{\frac{L_0 R^2}{\epsilon}} + \ceil{(L_1 R)^{2/3}} \ceil{\ln \frac{F_0}{\epsilon}} \bigr)$ for AGMsDR, which provides the best efficiency estimate currently available for minimizing $(L_0, L_1)$-smooth convex functions.
+An interesting open question is whether line search can be eliminated in the accelerated method, potentially replacing $\nu$ in the complexity bound with an absolute constant.
+Additionally, it remains to be seen whether the second term in the complexity bound can be further improved or if it is indeed optimal.